farazayaz55/Urdu-to-English-Translator/README.md

-# uRDU TO ENGLISH TRANSLATOR
+# URDU TO ENGLISH TRANSLATOR
 A transformer-based encoder-decoder model to solve the machine translation of Urdu to English, only in this direction, for the given parallel dataset (two files that are sentence aligned) </br>